Brick Lane: Bengali settlement

-In the 20th century the Brick Lane area was important in the second wave of development of Anglo-Indian cuisine, as families from countries such as Bangladesh (mainly the Greater Sylhet region) migrated to London to look for work.
-Some curry houses of Brick Lane do not sell alcoholic beverages, for most are owned by Muslims.
-According to EasyJet Traveller magazine, the top three curry houses on Brick Lane in 2021 are Aladin, Sheba and City Spice.
+In the 20th century the Brick Lane area was important in the development of British Bangladeshi cuisine, as families, especially from the Greater Sylhet region, migrated to London to look for work.
+Some curry houses in the area do not sell alcoholic beverages, as most are owned by Muslims.
+According to EasyJet Traveller magazine, the top three curry houses on Brick Lane in 2021 were Aladin, Sheba and City Spice.

 Bengalis in the United Kingdom settled in big cities with industrial employment.
 In London, many settled in the East End.
 For centuries the East End has been the first port of call for many immigrants working in the docks and shipping from Chittagong port in Bengal (the British Empire in India was founded and based in Bengal).
 Their regular stopover paved the way for food outlets to be opened; these catered at first for an all-male workforce, for family migration and settlement took place some decades later.
-Humble beginnings such as this gave rise to Brick Lane as the famous curry capital of the UK (alongside Birmingham's Balti Triangle).
+Humble beginnings such as this gave rise to Brick Lane as the famous curry capital of the UK.

-Designed by Meena Thakor, the ornamental Brick Lane Arch was erected in 1997 near Osborn Street to mark the entrance to Brick Lane and to ‘Banglatown’.
+An ornamental Brick Lane Arch designed by Meena Thakor was erected in 1997 near Osborn Street to mark the entrance to Brick Lane and to 'Banglatown'.
 Like Brick Lane's lamp posts, the arch displays the red and green colours of the Bangladesh flag.
-Having contributed so significantly to the area, the Bengali community campaigned to get the arch installed to celebrate Bengali culture in Brick Lane.
+The Bengali community campaigned to get the arch installed to celebrate Bengali culture in Brick Lane.
+A curry festival on the street was for a while run annually, but the restaurants and Bangladeshi shops declined sharply during the COVID-19 pandemic.

 Regeneration

-More recently the area has also broadened to being a vibrant art and fashion student area, with considerable exhibition space.
+More recently the area has also broadened to being an art and fashion student area, with exhibition space.
 Each year most of the fine art and fashion courses exhibit their work near Brick Lane.

-Since the late 1990s, Brick Lane has been the site of several of the city's best known night clubs, notably 93 Feet East and The Vibe Bar, both built on the site of The Old Truman Brewery, once the industrial centre of the area, and now an office and entertainment complex.
+Since the late 1990s, Brick Lane has been the site of several of the city's night clubs, notably 93 Feet East and The Vibe Bar, both built on the site of The Old Truman Brewery, once the industrial centre of the area, and now an office and entertainment complex.
 In 1999, it was the scene of a bombing that injured 13 people.

 Brick Lane has a regular display of graffiti, which features artists such as Banksy, Stik, ROA, D*Face, Ben Eine and Omar Hassan.
-The street has been used in many music videos, including "Glory Days" by Just Jack, "All These Things That I've Done" by The Killers, and "Überlin" by R.E.M.
+The street has been used in music videos, including "Glory Days" by Just Jack, "All These Things That I've Done" by The Killers, and "Überlin" by R.E.M.
+In 2023, some Chinese students painted the political slogan of the Chinese Communist Party, "Core Socialist Values", in Chinese, sparking significant controversy.